cargo-deny

 SPDX

-cargo-deny uses SPDX license expressions as the source of truth for the license requirements of a crate.
-Note however, that cargo-deny does not (currently)exhaustively search the entirety of the source code of every crate to find every possible license that could be attributed to the crate, as there are a ton of edge cases to that approach.
+cargo-deny uses SPDX license expressions to interpret the license requirements of a crate.
+In the event that it cannot obtain an SPDX license expression directly from metadata, it tries to derive such within the confidence threshold you specify.
+Note that cargo-deny currently does not exhaustively search the entirety of the source code of every crate to find every possible license that could be attributed to the crate.
+There are many edge cases to that approach, and human ingenuity, or even human error, can always outwit a statically-compiled program.

 Expression Source Precedence

-The source of the SPDX expression used to evaluate the crate by is obtained in the following order.
+The source of the SPDX expression used to evaluate the crate's licensing requirement is obtained in the following order:

 - If the crate in question has a Clarification applied to it, and the source file(s) in the crate's source still match, the expression from the clarification will be used.